vinders/vinders/README.md

-### Software Engineer by day... coding enthusiast by night! ⚡
+### Software Engineer by day...
+Coding enthusiast by night! ⚡

 Hi, I'm Romain.
 I'm passionate about programming, dogs, games, dogs and 3D.
 And sometimes cosplay and guitar.